 Interested in astronomy and physics but a lover of all of the sciences.
 Listener of Grizzly Bear, Talking Heads, and The Shins.
-Carl Sagan and Richard Feynman enthusiast.
+Richard Feynman enthusiast.

 - Christopher Hitchens (via whats-out-there)